The Prince of Wales and the Charitable Foundation support sustainable projectsThe sale of Duchy Originals raises funds for the foundation. Read more

 Inspired by His Royal Highness The Prince of Wales's values of harmony and sustainability, the Charitable Foundation aims to transform lives and build sustainable communities.

-The Charitable Foundation supports the Place Strategy which brings together The Prince’s Charities to work collaboratively in communities such as Burnley, Tottenham, Redcar, Burslem and Ayrshire.
+Over the last three years the Charitable Foundation has supported the Place Strategy, which brought together The Prince’s Charities to work collaboratively in communities such as Burnley, Burslem, Redcar and Tottenham.

 The Queen Elizabeth Diamond Jubilee Trust, which works closely with The Prince of Wales's Charitable Foundation, has announced that 60 young people from across the Commonwealth who are being recognised…

 Applying for grants